RoshiniDe/TicketManagementSystem/README.md

 ## Technologies Used

 - **Frontend**: Built with React to provide a responsive and dynamic user experience.
-- **Backend**: Developed using Node.js and Express for robust server-side operations.
+- **Backend**: Developed using Spring Boot for robust server-side operations.
 - **Database**: Utilizes MongoDB for flexible and scalable data storage.

 ## Getting Started